tohwsw/hail-emr-graviton/README.md

 # EMR Cluster Provisioning with Hail Support on AWS

 This project automates the deployment of Amazon EMR clusters optimized for genomic data analysis using Hail.
 It provides infrastructure-as-code templates for creating custom AMIs and provisioning EMR clusters with Spot and AWS Graviton instances for cost-effective processing of large-scale genetic data.
+The solution has been tested with EMR version 7.5.0 and Hail 0.2.134.

 The solution consists of two main components:
 1. A custom AMI builder that creates an Amazon Linux 2023 ARM64 image pre-configured with Hail dependencies